Shortbread Cookie Recipe

 Step-By-Step Instructions

-In the bowl of a hand-held or stand mixer fitted with the paddle attachment or beaters, combine the butter, sugar, salt, vanilla extract, and almond extract.
+In the bowl of an electric mixer fitted with the paddle attachment or beaters, combine the butter, sugar, salt, vanilla extract, and almond extract and beat until creamy and smooth.

-Run a blunt knife around the edges of the pan to loosen the shortbread, and then carefully turn each round out of the pans, using your hand to gently lower the shortbread onto a cutting board.
+Use a blunt knife to run around the edges of the pan to loosen the shortbread.
+Carefully turn each round out of the pans, then gently lift the shortbread onto a cutting board.

 You May Also Like